Psychiatric-Mental Health Nurse Practitioner

 There is a substance abuse component to this program in which graduates may fully participate in caring for those with substance abuse problems.
 In conjunction with our Master of Science in Forensic Nursing program, this innovative and cutting-edge curriculum will offer you a unique perspective on mental health and forensic nursing that other MSN programs do not offer.

-- GNFN 512 Transitioning to Advanced Practice Nursing (3 credits)
+• GPNG 546 Transitioning to Role of Advanced Practice Nursing (3 credits)